Kris-Adhikari/Carpool-Manager/README.md

 - **Backend:** Built a Java Spring Boot backend, incorporating REST APIs to manage data and communicate with the frontend.
 - **Database:** Stored ride data in a PostgreSQL database, utilizing Docker to containerize the database for consistent development environments.
-- **Frontend (STILL IN PROGRESS, WILL NOT WORK):** Developing a React frontend with JavaScript (in progress) to provide a user-friendly interface.
+- **Frontend (Still in progress, won't work):** Developing a React frontend with JavaScript (in progress) to provide a user-friendly interface.
 Uses NextUI components for UI.

 ---